w0wayush/LLD-Java-and-CPP/SOLID Principles/SRP/README.md

     }
 }

-// Not Violet SRP: User class with a single responsibility of login class User {
+// Not Violates SRP: User class with a single responsibility of login class User {
     public void login() {
         // logic for user login